josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/2-client-side-authentication.md

 * implement protected routes using an authentication token and Redirect

 ## JSON Web Tokens and Auth
+Visuals first :) (shout out Mark Macneil for this diagram!)

 For our purposes, we can simply think of a JSON web token (or JWT for short, pronounced “jot”) as a credential format, used for transferring information securely between a client app and a web server.
-There's a lot more to the format, and [https://jwt.io/](jwt.io) has great info if you're curious.
+Check out [https://jwt.io/](jwt.io) for more info if you're curious about the specifics.

-Today we're learning about this kind of typical auth flow:
+Today we're learning about a typical kind of auth flow:
-1. Client app (our front-end React app, running "client-side" in the browsr) makes an axios request to the login endpoint on a web server, sending username and password
+1. Client app (our front-end React app, running "client-side" in the browsr) makes a request to the login endpoint on a web server, sending username and password
-2. If successful, the server responds with a JWT, which our client app saves in the browser (localStorage, cookies, etc)
+2. If successful, the server responds with a JWT, which the client app saves locally in the browser (localStorage, cookies, etc)
-3. When making a request to a "protected" (login required) endpoint, our client app includes this JWT as an authorization header with every axios request
+3. When making a request to a "protected" (login required) endpoint, our client app includes this JWT as an authorization header for every axios request

-This flow allows the app to work seamlessly, without requiring the user to re-authorize for every interaction between client and server.
-Some form of this exists in virtually every web application and mobile app in existence today.
-Some of the technical details may get a bit complex, so be sure to keep the big picture in mind and you'll avoid getting lost in the weeds :)
+Some version of this pattern is used in virtually every web application and mobile app in existence today.
+If you've ever wondered how you're able to "stay logged in" to websites and mobile apps (all of which consume external API's), JWT's are the answer.

 ## Review: Local Storage
 For your Auth Friends project, you'll be using an auth token to make requests to protected API endpoints.
 After initial authentiction, saving the returned auth token locally is a common practice for allowing the user to remain "logged in."
-We'll use Local Storage for this, since it provides a very straightforward way of saving key/value pairs locally.
-Here's a quick review: s
+We'll use Local Storage for this, since it provides a very straightforward way of saving key/value pairs locally in the browser.
+Here's a quick review:

 ```javascript
 localStorage.setItem('key', 'value');
 localStorage.getItem('key'); // returns 'value
 ```

-You'll sometimes need `localStorage.removeItem` and `localStorage.clear()` for cleanup, but that's basically the entire API!
+Along with `localStorage.removeItem` and `localStorage.clear()` for cleanup, that's basically the entire API!
 Nice and simple.
-Note that there are other, more secure methods of saving JWT auth tokens locally and `localStorage` is rarely a good choice for this in practice.
-But the functionality is similar in principle, so this approach provides a great introduction to the topic for learning purposes.
+Note that there are other, more secure methods of saving JWT auth tokens locally and `localStorage` is rarely a good choice for storing auth tokens in production applications.
+The functionality is pretty similar though, so the localStorage approach provides a good introduction for learning client-side auth.

 ## API review: HTTP and RESTful services
 Since you'll also be working directly with an API for the Auth Friends project, here's a quick review / cheat sheet for how to interact with web services.
 Most modern API's conform to the "representational state transfer" (REST) architecture.